thu-coai/cotk/docs/meta/metric.rst

 .. automodule:: cotk.metric

-.. _hash_ref:
+.. _metric_hashvalue_ref:

 Hash Value
 --------------------------------
 :meth:`.MetricBase.close` will return a dict containing hash value, which can validate whether two models used the same test data and the same setting.
 Only two models using the same metric with the same hash value returned, can compare with each other.

 .. _metric_ref: